-Sec.
-803.025. - Right-of-way and pavement widths.
+SRC-803.025- Right-of-way and pavement widths

-Except as otherwise provided in this chapter, right-of-way width for streets (a) and alleys shall conform to the standards set forth in Table 803-1.
+- A. Except as otherwise provided in this chapter, right-of-way width for streets and alleys shall conform to the standards set forth in Table 803-1. - B. Except as otherwise provided in this chapter, streets shall have an improved curb-to-curb pavement width as set forth in Table 803-2.